lich-uct/molpher-lib/doc/source/usage/installation.rst

     - *dependencies* -- Molpher-lib depends on three third-party libraries:

-        - *tbb* (most versions should work fine, but we build against 2019_U8)
+        - *tbb* (most versions should work fine, 2019 onwards)
-        - *boost* (most versions should work fine, but we build against 1.67.0)
+        - *boost* (most reasonably new versions should work fine, but we build against 1.73.0)
-        - *rdkit* (there were some changes to the names of RDKit libraries, versions older than 2019.03.4 may have issues during build)
+        - *rdkit* (there were some changes to the names of RDKit libraries, versions older than :command:`2019.03.4` may have issues during build)
         - *numpy* (RDKit dependency in Python, not required if you are only building the C++ code)

-        There is a bash script (:file:`deps/build_deps.sh`)
-        which can download and build the dependencies automatically (should only download versions that were tested with this particular version of the library).
+        You can install these dependencies in a conda environment (see *Using Conda to Manage Build Environment* below) you want to use for building the library or you can build them separately in the :file:`deps` subdirectory of the project repository.
+There is a bash script (:file:`deps/build_deps.sh`) which can download and build the dependencies automatically (should only download versions that were tested with the newest version of the library).
-        It should be sufficient to just run:
+        It should then be sufficient to just run:

         ..  code-block:: bash